President & Chief Executive Officer

 Founding Partner, Wildcat Venture Partners

-William Ericson has been a member of our Board of Directors since 2004 and our Lead Independent Director since 2010.
+William Ericson has been a member of our Board of Directors since 2004.
 Mr. Ericson is a Founding Partner at Wildcat Venture Partners where he focuses on investments in Digital Health.
 He is also a General Partner at Mohr Davidow Ventures (MDV) where he has led the firm’s focus on personalized medicine investing since 2003.

 Randy Livingston has been Vice President for Business Affairs and Chief Financial Officer of Stanford University since 2001.
 Before joining Stanford, Mr. Livingston served as the Executive Vice President, Chief Financial Officer and a Director of OpenTV Corp. from 1999 to 2001.
 Prior to joining OpenTV, Mr. Livingston served as a consultant and part-time Chief Financial Officer for Silicon Valley technology companies with such diverse specialties as Genomics, Internet Commerce, Medical Devices, Chemical Synthesis and Enterprise Software.
 Previously, he was director of corporate development at Apple Computer and Chief Financial Officer for Taligent, Inc., a 400-employee Apple-IBM-Hewlett-Packard joint venture system softward comany.
 Mr. Livingston currently serves as a director of eHealth, Inc.

 Mr. Livingston holds a B.S. in Mechanical Engineering and an M.B.A. from Stanford University.

 Chairman of the Board